Pinpoint tests of suspension

 Go to G7

-G7: WHEEL/TIRE RUNOUT MEASUREMENT OUTSIDE THE VEHICLE
+G7: MEASURING WHEEL/TIRE RUNOUT OFF-VEHICLE

-1 Measure wheel/tire runout at any position where runout is greater than 1.14mm (0.045 inch) in the radial or transverse direction.
-Before removing a wheel/tire, mark the wheel stud and corresponding hole so that the wheel can be reinstalled in the same position.
-Remove the wheel and place it on a wheel balancer.
-Measure the beat.
-The runout of the wheel assembly with the tire must be less than 1.14 mm (0.045 inch) both in the radial and transverse directions.
+1Measure the wheel/tire runout at any position where the runout exceeds 1.14 mm (0.045 in) in the radial or lateral direction.
+Before removing the wheel/tire, mark the wheel stud and corresponding hole so that the wheel can be reinstalled in the same position.
+Remove the wheel and mount it on the wheel balancer.
+Measure the runout.
+The runout of the wheel and tire assembly should be less than 1.14 mm (0.045 in) in both the radial and lateral directions.

 • Does the measurement result meet the specification?